facebook/react-native/docs/linking.md

 url automatically opens, the promise is resolved.
 If the user cancels the open dialog or there are no registered applications for the url, the promise is rejected.

-NOTE: This method will fail if the system doesn't know how to open the specified URL.
+> This method will fail if the system doesn't know how to open the specified URL.
 If you're passing in a non-http(s) URL, it's best to check {@code canOpenURL} first.

-NOTE: For web URLs, the protocol ("http://", "https://") must be set accordingly!
+> For web URLs, the protocol ("http://", "https://") must be set accordingly!